grimmmyshini/Evaluating-Instruction-Following-LLMs/README.md

 ```

 ### Experiment 2
-This will print the table as seen in the paper:
+This will print table 4 as seen in the paper:
 ```bash
 python utils/evaluate_complex.py
 ```